You can move a custom domain from one Squarespace site to another. How you move your domain between sites depends on who

 Start with the site where your domain is currently linked:

-- In the Home Menu, click Settings, then click Domains.
+- In the Home menu, click Settings, then click Domains.
 (If you're moving a domain from a parking page, start by clicking the domain in your main menu.)

 - Click the domain you’d like to move.

 - Scroll down, and click Move Domain to Another Site.

-Note: If you don’t see a Move Domain to Another Site button, you don’t have another site with a paid website, domain, or G Suite subscription on your account.
-Review your sites in your Account Dashboard and upgrade your trial site, if needed, before moving the domain.
+Note: If you don’t see a Move Domain to Another Site button, you don’t have another site with a paid website, domain, or Google Workspace subscription on your account.
+Review your sites in your account dashboard and upgrade your trial site, if needed, before moving the domain.

 - In the pop-up window, click the thumbnail of the site where the domain will move.